Information Systems (MSc Information Studies)

 A few abstracts of recent examples of Master's theses in Information Systems from the UvA are:

 The programme is also available on a part-time basis, in two years instead of one.
 You follow one half of the curriculum in the first year and the other half in the next.
 There are no lectures in the evenings or weekends.
-It is expected that you spend at least 20 hours a week on your studies.
+It is expected that you spend at least 20 hours a week on your studies, of which 8 hours of courses at the faculty and 12 hours self-study.

-It is possible to combine the part-time programme with a (serious) job.
-However, with regard to the full-time programme, we do not recommend it.
-During weekdays you must be available at varying times between 09:00 and 18:00, and you are expected to spend at least 40 hours a week on your studies.
+During weekdays you must be available at varying times between 09:00 and 21:00, and you are expected to spend at least 40 hours a week on your studies of which 16 hours of courses at the faculty and 24 hours of self-study.

 Adapted study programme

-If you already completed another Master's programme, it is not possible to follow an adapted, shorter version of the programme.
+If you already completed another Master's programme, such as Computer Science, it is not possible to follow an adapted, shorter version of the programme.
 You might be exempted of some of the courses though.
 This is based on the curriculum of your previous Master’s programme.

 Bring your own device